bongmo/labelImg/README.md

 * Windows

-Need to download and setup [Python 2.6](https://www.python.org/downloads/windows/) or later and [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download).
-You can also try to download the whole neccessary executable files from [my drive](https://copy.com/oyYjFzJwPb4tKl93) and install them.
+Need to download and setup [Python 2.7](https://www.python.org/downloads/windows/) or later and [PyQt4](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4).

+Follow steps below.

+1. Install Python 2.7 or later.
+We recommend to install Python 2.7.9 or later.

+2. Install pip for Windows.
+If you have Python 2 >=2.7.9 or Python 3 >=3.4 installed from python.org, you will already have pip and setuptools, but will need to upgrade to the latest version:

+`$ python -m pip install -U pip setuptools`

+3. Install PyQt4.
+Download PyQt4 .whl from (http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4)

+`$ pip install PyQt4-4.11.4-cp27-none-win_amd64.whl`

+4. Install numpy

+`$ pip install numpy`

+5. Install opencv for python

+`$ pip install python-opencv`

+6. Install lxml.
+Download lxml file in a similar way to pyqt4(Step 3).
+If you have error with MSVC 9.0, Download (https://www.microsoft.com/en-us/download/confirmation.aspx?id=44266)

+`$ pip install lxml-3.6.4-cp27-cp27m-win_amd64.whl`

 Open cmd and go to $labelImg,